Virgula0/H.D.S/raspberry-pi/README.md

 ./build/daemon run
 ```

+3. Insert your credentials

-but remember to export these env var first, change them according to your needs
+But remember to export these env var first, change them according to your needs

 ```bash
 export SERVER_HOST=localhost